nathan-fiscaletti/simple-ipc/README.md

 ## Basic Example

 The following example can run as a client and a server.
-The first process to start will run as the server and the second process to start will run as the client.
-If the process is running as the client and the server goes away, it will continually attempt to reconnect until the server is available again.

 ```go
 package main